Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Quench-drive spectroscopy

-Within the BCS approximation, the gauge-invariant response for a single-band model has been computed in various references \cite{PhysRevB.93.180507,PhysRevB.100.165131,PhysRevLett.115.157002,PhysRevB.92.064508}.
+Within the BCS approximation, the gauge-invariant response for a single-band model has been computed in various references \cite{PhysRevB.93.180507,PhysRevB.100.165131,PhysRevLett.115.157002,PhysRevB.92.064508} and a general framework for pump-probe experiments based on a quasi-equilibrium effective action formalism has been developed in Refs.~\cite{PhysRevB.100.165131, NatPhys.4.341}.
 The density-density response is found to be peaked at the resonance frequency $2\Delta$ of the Higgs mode, where $2\Delta$ is the single-particle superconducting spectral gap.
-It was pointed out, however, that the resonance peak in the density-density response is the result of both single-particle quasiparticle contributions and collective mode excitations.
-Importantly, it was shown that quasiparticles generally give the dominating contribution to the $2\Delta$-peak in the clean limit, making a observation of the Higgs mode difficult \cite{PhysRevB.93.180507}. \\ In the continuum limit of a rotationally symmetric dispersion $\epsilon_\mathbf{k}=\mathbf{k^2}/2m$ both the quasiparticle response $\chi_{QP}$ and the Higgs mode propagator $D_H$ are of the form $(\omega^2 - 4\Delta^2)^{-1/2}$, i.e. they show a non-analytic square-root divergence at $\omega=2\Delta$.
-This should be contrasted to a simple pole, as expected for free bosonic mode, and can be thought of a consequence of Landau damping \cite{PhysRevLett.115.157002}.
-Nevertheless, the Higgs mode and quasiparticles may still result in a pronounced resonance peak in the nonlinear optical response. \\ In the present work, we will not focus on the attribution of spectral weight of the nonlinear response to their various origins and instead discuss spectroscopic measurement of the density-density response as a whole. \\ In Fourier space Eq.~\eqref{eq:nonl-curr} can be expressed as as
+It was pointed out, however, that the resonance peak in the density-density response is the result of both single-particle contributions, stemming from quasiparticle excitations, and collective mode excitations.
+Importantly, it was shown that quasiparticles generally give the dominating contribution to the $2\Delta$-peak in the clean limit, making observation of the Higgs mode difficult \cite{PhysRevB.93.180507}.
+Other collective modes of the condensate, such as Leggett \cite{NatPhys.4.341, Benfatto2016Leggett, Haenel2021Froese}, Bardasis-Schrieffer \cite{PhysRevB.104.144508, Schwarz2021Haenel}, or other relative phase modes \cite{poniatowski2021spectroscopic} do contribute significantly to the density-density response and may even persist below the gap.
+Additionally, the Higgs modes may achieve a sizable signal in the presence of impurities \cite{Silaev2019a,Murotani2019,Seibold2021BenfattoImpurities,Tsuji2020,Haenel2021Froese} or due to additional processes \cite{wang2021transient,PhysRevB.100.104513}.
+In the present work, we will not focus on the attribution of spectral weight of the nonlinear response to their various origins and instead discuss spectroscopic measurement of the density-density response $\chi_{\rho\rho}$ as a whole.